 First of all, we need to understand something: What exactly does it mean to have our sins forgiven?
 When it comes to this matter, we all know that God proclaimed His laws and commandments through Moses in the Age of Law.
 By means of the laws, He made people aware of sin, and He allowed the people of that time to know how to live on earth, how to live alongside others and that, if they sinned, they would suffer God’s punishment.
 Only by offering a sacrifice to Jehovah God could their sins be forgiven.
 Just as the Bible says, “Speak to the children of Israel, saying, If a soul shall sin through ignorance against any of the commandments of Jehovah concerning things which ought not to be done, and shall do against any of them: If the priest that is anointed do sin according to the sin of the people; then let him bring for his sin, which he has sinned, a young bullock without blemish to Jehovah for a sin offering” (Leviticus 4:2–3).
 Although the sins of mankind could be forgiven by making the sin offering, at the end of the Age of Law, mankind was becoming more and more corrupted by Satan, and so they were unable to observe God’s laws, there was no longer any sin offering they could make that could redeem them, and they were all in danger of being put to death by the laws.

-God was unwilling to see us all put to death by the laws, and so He became flesh and worked among man in the form of the Lord Jesus.
-He preachedof the heavenly kingdom and He asked people to repent and confess their sins, until finally He was nailed to the cross and became the sin offering for all mankind.
-It’s just as it says in the Bible, “By the which will we are sanctified through the offering of the body of Jesus Christ once for all.
+God was unwilling to see us all put to death by the laws, and so He became flesh and worked among man in the form of the.
+He preached of the heavenly kingdom and He asked people to repent and confess their sins, until finally He was nailed to the cross and became the sin offering for all mankind.
+It’s just as it says in the Bible, “By the which will we are sanctified through the offering of the body of once for all.
 And every priest stands daily ministering and offering oftentimes the same sacrifices, which can never take away sins” (Hebrews 10:10–11).
 Because of the Lord’s redemption, our sins were forgiven, and we escaped the danger of being put to death by the laws.
 Whenever we recall these deeds, we feel such an incredible sense of warmth in our hearts, for it was the mercy and lenience of God that allowed us, mankind, to survive until this very day.
 The Bible says, “In whom we have redemption through His blood, the forgiveness of sins, according to the riches of His grace” (Ephesians 1:7).
 It is clear that our sins were forgiven because the Lord Jesus redeemed us by being crucified for our sake.
 We were then no longer condemned by God’s laws and God no longer regarded us as sinful, and we finally became qualified to come before God and pray to Him, to confess our sins and repent, and enjoy the abundance of grace that God bestowed on us.
 This is the true meaning of having our sins forgiven.